Innerspring Mattress Reviews

 - Coil count ranges from 300 to 2,000.
 Up to 1,000, the coil count correlates with a better contour ability, longer lifespan, and higher cost, but past 1,000, it mostly just correlates with cost without much added benefit.

-How does an innerspring mattress feel like to sleep on?
+What does an innerspring mattress feel like to sleep on?

 Innerspring mattresses provide less contour and pressure relief than latex and foam beds.
 They tend to be on the firmer side as well, and very firm options are often preferred by overweight individuals.